ciph-io/ciph-core/README.md

 c:ph does not currently support live streaming video but future support is planned.

-c:ph uses Google's Shaka Player along with a custom data plugin to playback video in the browser and desktop clients.
+c:ph uses Google's Shaka Player with a custom network/data plugin that handles the request and decode of encrypted c:ph content.

 ### Audio Content